+HELENA.
 His daughter gave he, gave to him the kingdom's sway;

 And from our wedded union sprang Hermione.

-But while he strove afar, for Crete, his heritage,
+PHORKYAS.
+But while he strove afar, for Crete, his heritage, guest.
+HELENA.
+Wherefore the time recall of that half-widowhood, And what destruction dire to me therefrom hath grown!

-To thee, all lonely, came an all too beauteous guest.
+To thee, all lonely, came an all too beauteous